gpustack/gpustack/README.md

 ### Windows

-Open the Start menu, type Windows PowerShell, select Windows PowerShell, and then select Run as administrator, then run the following command to install GPUStack:
+Run PowerShell as administrator, then run the following command to install GPUStack:

 ```powershell
 Invoke-Expression (Invoke-WebRequest -Uri "https://get.gpustack.ai" -UseBasicParsing).Content
 ```

-You can add additional workers to form a GPUStack cluster by running the following command on worker nodes:
+Optionally, you can add extra workers to form a GPUStack cluster by running the following command on other nodes:

 ```powershell
 Invoke-Expression "& { $(Invoke-WebRequest -Uri 'https://get.gpustack.ai' -UseBasicParsing).Content } -ServerURL http://myserver -Token mytoken"
 ```

-The token here is a secret used for adding workers.
-In the default setup, you can run the following to get the token:
+In the default setup, you can run the following to get the token used for adding workers:

 ```powershell
 Get-Content -Path (Join-Path -Path $env:APPDATA -ChildPath "gpustack\token") -Raw
 ```

-### Manual Install
+### Manual Installation

 For manual installation or detail configurations, refer to the [installation](.docs/user-guide/installation.md) docs.